 How Professors Can Include Graduate Students in Public Scholarship

-- Invite students to join a working group or research cluster
+- Invite students to join a research network or research cluster

 - Include students in grants